mono2stereo-bench/mono2stereo-bench.github.io/README.md

 <img src="assets/img/difference.png" alt="siou" width="900px">
 <div align="left">
- <strong> SIoU.</strong> We find that due to the small differences between the left and right images, the model tends to degenerate into an identity mapping during training.
-Therefore, we add an edge consistency loss to force the model to focus on edge information.
+ <p style="font-family: 'New Roman', Times, serif;font-size: 22px;"> <strong> SIoU.</strong> We find that due to the small differences between the left and right images, the model tends to degenerate into an identity mapping during training.
+Therefore, we add an edge consistency loss to force the model to focus on edge information.</p>

  <br><br>
 </div>